 Would I do it again?

-Hell yeah.
-But if you had asked me that question at 3’oclock in the morning when my boobs were leaking, my baby was screaming and I was crying..
+Yes definitely, but if you had asked me that question at 3’oclock in the morning when my boobs were leaking, my baby was screaming and I was crying..
 I would have told you no, never in a million years.
 The recovery from labour put me off a lot, I wasn’t warned that I wouldn’t be able to walk or that I would have no energy to even be able to lift my baby up out of the crib next to me.
-PND put me off completely, It is one of the worst things I have ever gone through & even now at 19 months postpartum I am still affected by it.
+PND put me off completely, It is one of the worst things I have ever gone through..
 Initially that stopped me wanting another baby, ever again.
-But now that I know that I can cope & that I am enough despite what my brain might tell me at times, I can do this & another baby isn’t going to tip me over the edge, if anything it will make us even stronger as a family.
-I would love nothing more than to have a sibling for Alyssia, she’s at the age now where she is wanting somebody to play with.
+But really I would love nothing more than to have a sibling for Alyssia, she’s at the age now where she is wanting somebody to play with.
 She loves babies & is amazing around other children.
 She’s always the first to share, the first to give a cuddle and is genuinely just one of the kindest little girls going.
 Becoming a mum really is one of the most disturbing but beautiful things ever, trust me..
 It’s not all fun and games, there will be days where you’re at your wits end but there are also days where you look at your children and remember why you’re still here.
-I love being a mum, I love being mummy to Alyssia and I love being a partner.
-Life gets better, you’ve just got to find your feet..
+I love being a mum, and it has absolutely changed my life for the better.